 Take Care of Your Bladder

-After bladder cancer treatment, you can take steps to help protect your bladder from recurrence.
+After bladder cancer treatment, you can take steps to help protect your bladder6 from recurrence.
 The following tips will help reduce the risk:

 - Stay hydrated: Drinking lots of fluids, particularly water, may lower your risk of developing bladder cancer.
-Try to drink six to eight glasses of water a day.
+Try to drink six to eight glasses of water4 a day.

 Cancer is a life-changing experience, and fear that the cancer will come back is one of the most common concerns experienced by survivors.
 In this respect, time heals, and many cancer survivors report thinking about the disease less often as the years go by.
 In the meantime, here are some tips to help you gain control of your fear in the present: